 The holiday season is in full swing.
 It’s a wonderful time full of family, food, and fun.
 With winter activities like sledding and snowman building, and plenty of holiday parties, shopping and gift-giving, for many it’s truly “the most wonderful time of the year”!

 Yes, the holidays can be a blast, but they can also wreak havoc on your health.
 Interrupted sleep patterns, holiday travel, changes in diet and spending more time cooped up with large groups of people are all a recipe for sniffles and sneezes, or worse.
-When you add in injuries from winter sports, and the dangers of exposure to cold weather, it’s easy to see why so many of us end up in the ER or at an urgent care clinic.
+When you add in injuries from winter sports, and the dangers of exposure to cold weather, it’s easy to see why so many of us end up in the emergency room.
 And while some of these winter injuries and illnesses are pretty obvious, others may not be on your radar.
 But if you want to stay healthy this holiday season, it’s important to be aware.

 The holidays happen right at the peak of cold and flu season.
 And since they often mean gatherings of large groups of people in enclosed spaces, it’s easy for germs to get passed around.
 While there is no surefire way of preventing this type of illness, there are steps you can take to lower your chances of getting sick.
 If you haven’t had a flu shot yet this year, now’s the time to take care of that.
 And remember to observe good hand washing routines as this can often ward off some of the most common germs being passed around.